The V-2 Rocket: Changing The Trajectory Of Warfare

 Introduced by the Nazis towards the end of World War II, the impact of the V-2 can still be felt well into the 21st Century.

 It's difficult to overstate the significance of the V-2 rocket.
 Named the A-4 (Aggregat 4) by German Army Ordnance, the rocket was dubbed “Vergeltungswaffe Zwei” (“Vengeance Weapon Two”) by the Nazi propaganda ministry in 1944.
 The world’s first liquid-propellant rocket vehicle to be built in large numbers and the first ballistic missile, the V-2’s shadow extends well into the 20th century — with its design inspiring many modern-day rockets and launch vehicles.
-Even Russia's invasion of Ukraine and its use of short-range ballistic missiles early on, as well as other standoff weapons today, from repurposed surface-to-air missiles to Iranian drones, to target civilian infrastructure and rain terror on population centers can draw a line to the use of Germany's 'Vengeance Weapons' in a similar manner nearly eight decades prior.
+Even Russia's invasion of Ukraine and its use of short-range ballistic missiles early on, as well as other standoff weapons today – from repurposed surface-to-air missiles to Iranian drones – can draw a line to the use of Germany's 'Vengeance Weapons.'

 Now, historian Dr. Charlie Hall traces the history of the V-2 from its Nazi origins to its impact on intercontinental ballistic missile development later in the 20th century.
 In the first of three special articles, he explores the development of the V-2 in World War II and its early post-war afterlife.

 Part One: The Dawn of the Missile Age